Legal

 We may process, among others, (i) your email address, (ii) invoices, (iii) information with respect to your browser and IP address, (iv) geographic location of the device (only country and city) and (iv) information that you and/or your employees or representatives allow us to access in your social media pages.

 We may automatically collect and store the information regarding your device and the browser via third parties’ software such as cookies.
-In such cases, the software will be in compliance with the applicable law and such third parties that are in a contractual relationship with us will take the appropriate technical and organizational safeguards measures.
+In such cases, the software will be in compliance with the applicable law and such third parties that are in a contractual relationship with us will take the appropriate technical and organisational safeguards measures.
 Please see our Cookie Notice for further information regarding these technologies and how you can manage your cookies preferences.

 The Service is a social media management service; therefore, we may obtain certain data from social media platforms via these platforms’ APIs.
 The scope of the data obtained from these platforms is subject to the type of APIs and the authorizations granted by the social media platforms.
 We will have access to such data only with your prior authorisation.
 Please see below the section on the “Integration with Third Party Social Media Platforms” for further details.